Irene Barberis: The Tapestry of Light (1998-2018 ongoing)

 is a research project of more than 20 years.
-Barberis completed her PhD on the Abstract and Figurative Elements of the Apocalypse and Its Representations for the millennial change in 2000, out of this research came The Tapestry of Light artwork.
+Barberis completed her PhD on the Abstract and Figurative Elements of the Apocalypse and Its Representations for the millennial change in 2000.
+Out of this research came The Tapestry of Light artwork.
 One of its research aspects is to define the role of 'light' in a modern exploration of the classical iconography of the ‘Last Days.’
 Framed by the key 14th-century artwork the ‘Angers Tapestry’, the research is located at the intersection of artistic design, science and perception of illumination and colour, medieval culture, and imagery.
 The resulting creative work in its exhibited form asks: Can new intersections of contemporary thought and scientific perception and the Apocalypse, open new domains of understanding through the immersive qualities of such an artwork?

-The Tapestry of Light artwork is a 3.2 x 36 metre full cycle of the Apocalypse, constructed from traditional threads and cutting-edge nano particle phosphorescent science (developed by Professor David E. Mainwaring).
+The Tapestry of Light artwork is a 3.2 x 36 metre full cycle of the Apocalypse, constructed from traditional threads and cutting-edge nano particle phosphorescent science (developed by physical chemist David E. Mainwaring).
 It is a light-forming, responsive-tapestry in which the perception of the images evolves as the light environment changes.
 It was woven on a jacquard loom by the famous Flanders Tapestry.
 The Tapestry of Light has fourteen panels: eight 1mt x1.2mts, four panels of 4mts x 3.2 mts, and two panels of 6 mts x 3 .2mts.
 Situated above the images is the entire Book of Revelation text, which hovers 3 mts above the floor when exhibited in a darkened space.
 The central images of four of the large panels contain early paintings and drawings of the Apocalypse by Barberis.
 Two of the four metre panels contain 64 separate images in star formations, from the Angers Tapestry; the full cycle was re-drawn, and re-miniaturised in a 21st century setting, forming the first full Apocalypse cycle by a female artist in over 500 years.
-It gives new knowledge in its re-presentation of the Apocalypse to a 21st century audience, and in its art and science foci, expression, and knowledge transfers between Medieval Europe to present technologies.
-Emerita Professor Michelle.
-P. Brown (University of London) is the work’s international Curator.
-Alain Arnold, Ordo Praedicatorum |Official (Santa Sabina, Rome) was the Curator at St Gudula Cathedral, Brussels, and Amy Van Dyke, the Curator at the Museum of the Bible, Washington DC.
+It gives new knowledge in its re-presentation of the Apocalypse to a 21st century audience, and in its art and science foci, expression, and knowledge transfers between medieval Europe to present technologies.
+Michelle.
+P. Brown (University of London) is the work’s international curator.
+Alain Arnold, Ordo Praedicatorum |Official (Santa Sabina, Rome) was the curator at St Gudula Cathedral, Brussels, and Amy Van Dyke, the curator at the Museum of the Bible, Washington DC.

 In 2017, the artwork was first shown at St Michael and St Gudula Cathedrals (Brussels).
 It was then shown at Canterbury Cathedral, followed by Canterbury Festival (UK) with 14,500 visitors.
 In 2019-2020, It was shown at the Museum of the Bible (Washington DC, USA).
 In addition to extensive media coverage globally, the work has been the subject of numerous conference and journal publications.